francescoo22/masters-thesis/chapters/4-Annotation-System.typ

   $
 )

+=== Class and Method declaration
+- Primitive fields are not considered
+- `this` can be seen as a parameter
+- constructors can be seen as functions returning a `unique` value
+=== Annotations
+// TODO: create a definition function??
 - Only *fields*, *method parameters*, and *return values* have to be annotated.
 - A reference annotated as `unique` may either be `null` or point to an object, and it is the sole *accessible* reference pointing to that object.
 - A reference marked as `shared` can point to an object without being the exclusive reference to that object.
 - `T` is an annotation that can only be inferred and means that the reference is *not accessible*.
 - $borrowed$ (borrowed) indicates that the function receiving the reference won't create extra aliases to it, and on return, its fields will maintain at least the permissions stated in the class declaration.
 - Annotations on fields indicate only the default permissions, in order to understand the real permissions of a fields it is necessary to look at the context.
 This concept is formalized by rules in /*@cap:paths*/ and shown in /*@field-annotations.*/
-- Primitive fields are not considered
-- `this` can be seen as a parameter
-- constructors can be seen as functions returning a `unique` value
+=== Expressions
+=== Statements

 == Context